larioborges/ball-game/README.md

    - **npm run prettier** Runs a Prettier format on all the TypeScript/JavaScript/JSON code in the project
    - **npm run format** Runs an ESLint and Prettier check and format in sequence across the project

-## Work In Progress
+## Outstanding Work

-I started work on the assessment late, and a combination of environment set up, being new to React Native and some additional enhancements means that I am not 100% complete yet.

-### Outstanding Work:

-1. Ball movement driven by device motion - IN PROGRESS
-2. Performance tweaking
+1. Performance tweaking
-3. Code cleanup and stronger typing
+2. Code cleanup and stronger typing

 ## Enhancements